Published on 2022-06-13· Updated on 2023-09-26

 Per-minute: 60 Emails

 Per hour: 3,600

 Size limit: A Gmail user can receive emails of up to 25 MB.

 Attachment limit: A Gmail user can receive up to 500 attachments per single email.

 Error code 550 5.7.26 - DMARC policy failed

 Unauthenticated email from domain-name is not accepted due to domain's DMARC policy.
 Please contact the administrator of the domain-name domain.
 If this was legitimate mail please visit Control unauthenticated mail from your domain to learn about the DMARC initiative.

-Your DMARC policy has failed certain checks by Gmail, so you will need to fix that.
-There may be an alignment issue or the issue with the record syntax.
+Your DMARC policy has failed specific checks by Gmail, and you will need to fix them.
+It may be an alignment or record syntax issue.

 This message does not have authentication information or fails to pass authentication checks (SPF or DKIM).
 To best protect our users from spam, the message has been blocked.

 This message fails to pass SPF checks for an SPF record with a hard fail policy (-all).
 To best protect our users from spam and phishing, the message has been blocked.
 Please visit Prevent mail to Gmail users from being blocked or sent to spam for more information.